Kitura/kitura.dev/CONTRIBUTING.md

 Content on this site is licensed under the Apache Licence, Version 2.0.

 **Important**: If you clone this site to a Windows system you must configure git to handle the correct line ending characters by running the following command:
-'git config --global core.autocrlf true`
+`git config --global core.autocrlf true`

 Topics in the English language can be found in the `en/` folder.
 Within this folder, topics for the website are contained in folders that represent the website menu: